agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Looking at number of lives due to this direct work

-I assume working at an Effective EAO will allow me to save 970 lives as detailed in the appendix. or more.
+	Working at an Effective EAO will allow me to save 970 lives as explained in the section on 'DE for DW' and also in the appendix.

-Also...

-- Talent constrained vs funding constrained

-Many organizations are talents
+**Personal Fit x Impact**

+	rough-impact = 41.6% x 970 = 404 lives.

 **Exit options**

 >- Well positioned for senior positions in EA organizations

 >- Connections in EA community allow exits into wide range of sectors

 Perfect.

-Main point with any career is build your connections and create value.

-What about don't do direct work yet?

-**Satisfying conditions**

-I really hope.
-It's going to be EA 24*7?
-Let's see.

-8.0 is the guess.
+With any career we need to focus on building connections.

 ### Founding a startup

-There seems to be a lot of pointing towards learning to program and learning the business.
-I guess that any skill you learn is useful and anything you are very good at will put you in a better place to startup.
+People from all forms of life startup.
+Very few succeed.
+Here I consider startups in the level of Y-combinator.
+Generally it appears skills in programming, business, finance could get you with the skills that might help you in starting up.
+Succeeding is a whole another chapter.

 **Skills**